 Prior to independence, farmers, while selling their produce to traders, suffered from faulty weighing and manipulation of accounts.
 Farmers who did not have the required information on prices prevailing in markets were often forced to sell at low prices.
 They also did not have proper storage facilities to keep back their produce for selling later at a better price.
 Do you know that even today, more than 10 per cent of goods produced in farms are wasted due to lack of storage?
-Therefore, government intervention became necessary to regulate the activities of the private traders.
+Therefore, state intervention became necessary to regulate the activities of the private traders.

 Let us discuss four such measures that were initiated to improve the marketing aspect.
 The first step was regulation of markets to create orderly and transparent marketing conditions.
 By and large, this policy benefited farmers as well as consumers.
 However, there is still a need to develop about 27,000 rural periodic markets as regulated market places to realise the full potential of rural markets.
 Second component is provision of physical infrastructure facilities like roads, railways, warehouses, godowns, cold storages and processing units.
 The current infrastructure facilities are quite inadequate to meet the growing demand and need to be improved.
-Cooperative
+Cooperative marketing, in realising fair prices for farmers' products, is the third aspect of government initiative.
+The success of milk cooperatives in transforming the